-- relevant extensive community input to the 2028 Community Strategic Plan in 2017-18 - results of an online survey with targeted questions regarding use of and attitudes towards parks and sportsgrounds in Ryde conducted in July and August 2018.
-Over 347 submissions were received - intercept surveys conducted by Council staff with iPads in Monash Park on Saturday 4 August; Eastwood Park, Waterloo Park and Tuckwell Park on Saturday 11 August; and in Ryde Park on Saturday 18 August - submissions to the public exhibition and public hearing in mid 2020 (subject to Ministerial approval (refer to Appendices D and E).
+- relevant extensive community input to the 2028 Community Strategic Plan in 2017-18 - results of an online survey with targeted questions regarding use of and attitudes towards parks and sports-grounds in Ryde conducted in July and August 2018.
+Over 347 submissions were received (refer to Appendix D) - intercept surveys conducted by Council staff with iPads in Monash Park on Saturday 4 August; Eastwood Park, Waterloo Park and Tuckwell Park on Saturday 11 August; and in Ryde Park on Saturday 18 August - submissions to the public exhibition and public hearing (if required) in early 2019 (subject to Ministerial approval) (refer to Appendices E and F).